-1. To view specific time zone information, position your cursor over the overlay.
-The overlay will expand to display the time zone for both the Server and the Client (as in the image below).
+1. To view specific time zone information, position your cursor above the overlay.
+The overlay will expand to display the time zone for both the Orchid Core VMS Server and the Client (as in the image below).

 Changing Player Mode